SLC

 Intrinsic Load

-The natural complexity of the material itself.
-This depends on element interactivity and prior knowledge.
+The natural complexity of the material itself, depending on element interactivity and prior knowledge.

 • Simple facts = Low intrinsic load